To buy 'Wood of the Pilgrims', and support a living artist, please go to:

-I am a dreamer.
 I catch songs, stories and images as they pass me by.

 I was born in to this world a pilgrim.
 I’ve always loved the word itself.
 “Pilgrim”… “Oilithreach”… “Pellegrino”… “Pèlerin”… “Peregrino”… No matter what the language, the word lingers with me for some reason… I was born in a town called Rosscarbery; Ros ó gCairbre.
 The wood of Carbery.
 But long before one man laid claim to the soil, the town was known as Ros Ailithir; the Wood of the Pilgrims.
 Unfortunately with the loss of the Irish language and the renaming of place into phonetic English, we lose all connection to and story of place.
 Who knows how far back these pilgrim lines run, but the land is dotted with temples, ring-forts, standing stones, holy wells, sacred spots.
 Each winter, thousands of birds fly in to rest in the sheltered estuary.
 A safe haven.
 The people tell the weather by the Doolic Rock out by the lighthouse; the arrival of swans in to shelter; the rich colours of the sky; the patterns in the clouds; a mackerel sky; which wind blows which way; a ring around the moon; whether or not you can hang your hat on it.
 We inhabit an ancient wisdom.
 Pilgrims of this earth.